Child Custody Lawyer in Charleston, SC

 You might think you know what your child needs, but the court might have a different opinion.
 Most parents want custody of their children, but the court might not find in their favor.
 In some cases, the court might appoint guardian ad litem to investigate the conditions of your child’s life as well as your parenting.

 The GAL will check into your home life and interview teachers, counselors, physicians, family members, and anyone that can give insight.
 The goal of the court is to place the child in the best environment possible.
-You don’t want to gamble with the custody of your child, which is why you need an expert.
+You don’t want to gamble with the custody of your child, which is why you need an experienced attorney.
 Contact us today so that we can develop a child custody plan.

 How Should I Hire a South Carolina Custody Lawyer?

 Child custody is one of the most important decisions you face during your divorce.
 How do you know whom to trust to represent you?
 You don’t want someone that just has experience representing child custody cases.
 You need someone that cares about you and the outcome of your children.
 You want a South Carolina attorney that has a thorough understanding of child custody laws in South Carolina and good judgment, so they know the best way to handle your case.

 Before you decide to hire an attorney, make sure that you interview your potential representation.
 Each attorney you talk to will want to have an initial consultation to get to know the details of your case, but you should also be asking them questions about their background.